chef-boneyard/windows/README.md

 - checksum: useful if source is remote, the SHA-256 checksum of the file--if the local file matches the checksum, Chef will not download it
 - options: Additional options to pass the underlying installation command
 - timeout: set a timeout for the package download (default 600 seconds)
+- version: The version number of this package, as indicated by the 'DisplayVersion' value in one of the 'Uninstall' registry keys.
+If the given version number does equal the 'DisplayVersion' in the registry, the package will be installed.

 ### Examples